-I spent another hour there working on a 8 x 16 view of the fence parallel with the wide format leading back to a group of trees that had turned a deep red.
-It was late in the afternoon and a huge shadow darken these trees in a very interesting way.
+I spent another hour there working on an 8 x 16 view of the fence parallel with the wide-format leading back to a group of trees that had turned a deep red.
+It was late in the afternoon and a huge shadow darkens these trees in a very interesting way.
 I didn’t finish, so I took it home and put several more hours on the easel.
 I added a figure walking a dog and ended up with an interesting piece I call —No, this way

-Again, I did some prep work with my iphone but with less results this time, it was just too flat—with no light.
+Again, I did some prep work with my iPhone but with fewer results this time, it was just too flat—with no light.
 Still, I was able to get everything pretty well proportioned and I got to work on a rough-in.
-Lately I’ve been using Old Holland red oxide for this work.
-It’s not as red as alizarin—in fact I hardly use alizarin at all now.
+Lately, I’ve been using Old Holland red oxide for this work.
+It’s not as red as alizarin—in fact, I hardly use alizarin at all now.
 I used a lot of cad. orange on the rough-in too—maybe a bit too much.
-I spend a lot of time on the darks now days—about 75% of the painting.
-It’s basically a tonal drawing that I gradually introduce mid tones to and then finish off with the light.
-On such a gray day is was hard to get much definition but the stream up front and a bit of fall color behind helped.
+I spend a lot of time on the darks nowadays—about 75% of the painting.
+It’s basically a tonal drawing that I gradually introduce mid-tones to and then finish off with the light.
+On such a gray day is was hard to get much definition but the stream upfront and a bit of fall color behind helped.
 Finally, I got it into shape and put in the lights and the leaves on the trees.
 I thought it looked pretty good and at the time my intention was to work off some of my initial photos and my previous plein airs and finish it in the studio.
 So I packed up and hiked back to the Z.